turingschool/curriculum/tutorials/routes/router.markdown

 ## The Router

 The router has, essentially, a simple job.
 Many Rails programmers, though, consider it a scary place.
-I've heard of people spending two days tracking down bugs with their route handling.
-There's no reason it should be that complicated.
+There's no reason it should be complicated.

 The router is controlled through the `config/routes.rb` file.
-This is one of the first files I'll open when evaluating someone else's project.
-I go in with questions like these:
+This is one of the first files to open when evaluating someone else's project.
+Ask questions like these:

 * Is it organized, or is it just a junk drawer?
 Organized is good, messy is bad.
 * Are they using a REST style or an old-school RPC style?
 REST is good, RPC is bad.
 * If REST...
   * Are they using many custom actions?
 A couple custom actions are ok, but if there are many they probably don't understand REST.
   * Are they using nested resources?
-I don't like them, more later.
 * Do they map convenience routes (like `/login` and `/logout`)?
 If yes, then they've put some energy into the routes, a good sign.

 ### REST